-Metrolinx is constructing a platform on the south side of Guelph Central Station, currently scheduled to begin in fall 2021.
+Metrolinx is constructing a platform on the south side of Guelph Central Station, currently scheduled to begin in summer 2022.
 The platform will extend from just west of Wyndham Street to the east to approximately where Neeve Street would cross the tracks.

-Metrolinx will be repairing two sections of the retaining wall along the south side of the rail tracks later in 2021.
-One section is along the Waterloo Avenue park between Dublin Street and Norfolk Street and the other is along the Guelph Armoury parking lot.
+Metrolinx will be repairing two sections of the retaining wall along the south side of the rail tracks starting in late 2021 until summer 2022.
+One section is along the Waterloo Avenue park between Dublin Street and Norfolk Street and the other is from Wilson Street to the Guelph Armoury parking lot.
 During this work, the 11 bicycle racks and butterfly art display by the Farmers’ Market will be temporarily removed while equipment is set up and work completed on the retaining wall.